Dealing with Medical Bills that have been sent to a Collection Agency

 Medical bills will affect your credit score negatively.
 Medical debt is mostly uncontrollable.
 This means, most companies granting credit look at medical debt differently because it is uncontrollable.
 There are two credit score version currently in use; Version 8 and Version 9.
 Most companies are using Version 8.
 This means medical bills are weighted more heavier than they will be in Version 9.
 Version 9 will not be a solution but will help level the playing field when medical debt is concerned.

-Medical bills will became larger and more frequent in the future due to the shifting of healthcare cost to the healthcare consumer.
+Medical bills will become larger and more frequent in the future due to the shifting of healthcare cost to the healthcare consumer.
 Healthcare consumers must become very proactive in managing and planning for medical debt.